-As a school counselor, the difference you make in students' lives may take years to manifest—but the impact you make will last a lifetime.
-CSOE’s Master of Arts in Education with PPS Credential in School Counseling Degree Program prepares you to provide counseling support for K-12 students who need to overcome personal and academic challenges or plan for life after high school.
+As a professional school counselor, the difference you make in students' lives may take years to manifest, but the impact you make can last a lifetime.
+This master of arts in education with a PPS Credential in school counseling degree program prepares you to provide counseling and clinical mental health support for K-12 students who need to overcome personal and academic challenges or plan for life after high school.

 Mentorship and Fieldwork

 Your professors and instructors in the school counselor education online program understand the challenges you face, and will apply what you learn in the classroom to real-world experience in a school setting.